Flashin1912/Proiect-Robotica-Ristea-Alexandru-Arduino-car/README.md

 ●LEDs

 ●Wires

+### Update Journal
+I short-circuited the ESP32 while switching the 9V battery for a new one.
+I connected the new battery to the Arduino to test it, it worked, and then I started placing the ESP.
+If you look at the model, I placed the ESP over the battery (using non-conductive duct tape).
+Also I did take out the + cable from the battery to the Arduino, but left in the - one for easier assembling.
+So you can imagine, i accidentally touched the + cable on something on the ESP and now it turned into a little heater...
+I plan on finding another one quickly or, worst case, reassembly the joystick, even if it breaks the whole purpose of the project!

 # Very Important Note:
 The battery on top is just a temporary solution!
 Getting a smaller battery or finding another way of providing power to the esp32 is a way better solution, but this is the one that I had available at the time.
 I am not proud of it, but it works!